Preview: Into the Mist

 Though she knew it was irrational, before looking in she steeled herself and grasped one of the iron rings and used it to give three quick knocks.

-Shifting around on the old tiles, she waited, idly staring at a cracked flowerpot parked on the end by a corroding metal swing, and then stood on her tiptoes to peer through the glass.
+Shifting around, she waited, idly staring at a cracked flowerpot parked on the end by a corroding metal swing, and then stood on her tiptoes to peer through the glass.

 She could see the shadowy outline of a chair and a table against the wall on one side and across from them a staircase rising up into the darkness.
 Her eyes traveled upwards and then widened at the huge chandelier hanging from the high ceiling—a massive, opulent fixture that seemed to float over the foyer like a cluster of ornate balloons.
 It was made up of three layers of large white globes that matched the tops of the banister posts and seemed to glow in the fading light.